 - 1. Rationale: Kennedy Krieger, consistent with CDC guidelines, switched the some of its clinical services to remote delivery (telehealth).
 As a result, the postdoctoral programs switched some supervision to telesupervision. - 2.
-Until COVID-19 restrictions are lifted, individual and group supervision may occur via telesupervision.
-Telesupervision includes video and audio interaction (cannot be audio-only). - 3.
 Similar for expectations for in-person supervision, the supervisor will be an appropriately trained and licensed psychologist who will maintain full professional responsibility for the trainee's clinical cases.

-- 4. Although some trainees will be onsite with their supervisors, to maintain as much physical distancing and to eliminate as much sustained in-person contact as possible, onsite supervision may occur via telesupervision from separate offices. - 5.
+- 3. Although some trainees will be onsite with their supervisors, to maintain as much physical distancing and to eliminate as much sustained in-person contact as possible, onsite supervision may occur via telesupervision from separate offices.
+At the discretion and comfort of fellows and supervisors, supervision occurs primarily in person in the fellow or supervisor's office.
+Telesupervision via zoom or other secure platforms remain an option should either party elect that for health or logistical reasons. - 4.
 Our secure videoconferencing system will ensure privacy and confidentiality during telesupervision.
-We use the same secure system for telesupervision as we do for our telehealth program for clinical care. - 6.
+We use the same secure system for telesupervision as we do for our telehealth program for clinical care. - 5.
 Each trainee will receive training on how to use the videoconferencing system.
-Each trainee will also receive competency-based training on best practices for delivery of telehealth services. - 7.
-Supervisors will remotely attend all sessions with the trainee and patients until the trainee demonstrates both the pre-requisite clinical skills as well as the best practice for delivery of telehealth skills.
-See Trainee Telehealth Checklist in each trainee's personal folder. - 8.
+Each trainee will also receive competency-based training on best practices for delivery of telehealth services. - 6.
 Once trainees are approved to conduct telehealth services without supervisor presence in the remote session, supervisors may then conduct periodic observations based on the training needs of each individual trainee.